Group rings of three-manifold groups: Introduction

+\begin{theorem} If $G$ is a finitely generated fundamental group of a three-manifold with $\cd_{\Q}(G) <3$, then $G$ is virtually free-by-cyclic, where $\cd_{\Q}$ denotes the rational cohomological dimension. \end{theorem}

+Combining this with a result from \cite{JZL23}, we obtain coherence of the group ring for low dimensional three-manifold groups.

+\begin{corollary} Let $G$ be the fundamental group of a three-manifold and let $K$ be a field.
+If $\cd_{\Q}(G)<3$, then $KG$ is coherent. \end{corollary}

+The key new step we use to prove \cref{manifold_free-by-cyclic} is a `drilled' version of the standard doubling construction.
+We suspect this was previously known to experts, although no reference could be found.

-If a torsion-free group $G$ satisfies the Strong Atiyah Conjecture over $\C$, then its group ring $\C G$ embeds in a skew-field and thus cannot contain any non-trivial zero-divisors -- for the statement of the conjecture and related background see the book of L\"uck~\cite{luck_02}*{Section 10}.
-Linnell established the Strong Atiyah Conjecture over $\C$ for torsion-free groups within a large class $\mathcal{C}$ of groups \cite[Theorem 1.5]{linnell_93}.
+The second result regards the well-known Kaplansky Zero-divisor Conjecture which predicts that if $G$ is a torsion-free group and $K$ is a field, then $KG$ has no non-trivial zero-divisors.
+If a torsion-free group $G$ satisfies the Strong Atiyah Conjecture over $\C$, then its group ring $\C G$ embeds into a skew-field and thus cannot contain any non-trivial zero-divisors -- for the statement of the conjecture and related background, see the book of L\"uck~\cite{luck_02}*{Section 10}.
+Linnell established the Strong Atiyah Conjecture over $\C$ for groups with bounded torsion within a large class $\mathcal{C}$ of groups \cite[Theorem 1.5]{linnell_93}.
 The class $\mathcal{C}$ is defined to be the smallest class of groups containing all free groups that is closed under directed unions and extensions by elementary amenable groups.

-The Strong Atiyah Conjecture has been shown to hold for many three-manifold groups by Friedl--L{\"{u}}ck \cite{friedl_19}.
-However, known results do not extend beyond fundamental groups of compact three-manifolds with empty or toroidal boundary.
-In this article, we show that all three-manifold groups lie in the class $\mathcal{C}$.
-In order to do this, we prove a strong algebraic result for lower-dimensional three-manifold groups, stated below.
-Recall that a group is free-by-cyclic if it admits a homomorphism to a cyclic group with a possibly infinitely generated free kernel.
+The Strong Atiyah Conjecture, and thus also the Kaplansky Zero-divisor Conjecture, has been shown to hold for fundamental groups of admissible three-manifolds by Friedl--L{\"{u}}ck \cite{friedl_19}, who showed that all such groups lie in $\mathcal{C}$.
+Recall that a three-manifold is admissible if it is connected, orientable, and irreducible, its boundary is empty or a disjoint union of tori and if its fundamental group is infinite.
+If one knew that the Strong Atiyah Conjecture was closed under free products and finite extensions, then this would suffice to extend Friedl--L{\"{u}}ck's result to apply to all finitely generated three-manifold groups.
+However, closure properties of this kind are not known to hold in general and are non-trivial to establish even within restricted classes of groups.
+For partial results in this direction, see \cite{schick_00,linnell_07,schreve_14}.
+In \cref{C_section} we show that $\mathcal{C}$ is closed under free products, which may be of independent interest.